opral/lix-sdk/README.md

 > [!NOTE]
-> This repository serves as an issue tracker.
-The readme is mirrored from, and the source code is at [monorepo](https://github.com/opral/monorepo/tree/main/packages/lix-sdk).
-Make pull requests to the monorepo.
+> This repository serves as an issue tracker and documentation storage.
+The source code is in [opral/monorepo](https://github.com/opral/monorepo/tree/main/packages/lix-sdk).

 # Lix SDK